breez/breez-sdk-docs/src/guide/receive_onchain.md

 The process of receiving funds via an on-chain address is trustless and uses a submarine swap.
 This means there are two ways to spend the sent funds:

 1. Either by a preimage that is exposed when the Lightning payment is completed - this is the positive case where the swap was successful.
-2. Or by your node when the swap didn't complete within a certain timeout - this is the negative case where your node will execute a refund.
+2. Or by your node when the swap didn't complete within a certain timeout (216 blocks) - this is the negative case where your node will execute a refund (funds become refundable after 288 blocks).
+Refund will also be available in case the amount sent wasn't within the limits.

 ## List refundable Swaps